rust-lang/rfcs/text/0000-feature-metadata.md

     implementation, the challenges of supporting markdown are better understood.

-It is worth noting that not all of these feature flags need to be made available at once. `requires` needs to be implemented first, but support for all others could be added over time.
+It is worth noting that not all of these feature flags need to be made available at once. `enables` needs to be implemented first, but support for all others could be added over time.

 # Future possibilities